 I’m a sucker for recipes that utilize candy bars in one way or another.
 I’ve tried Milky Way Cake… it calls for 8 full-size Milky Way bars.
 I swear that cake weighs about 5 pounds (it’s awfully good though.)
 Hershey’s Perfectly Chocolate Cake is another keeper… just one of those recipes that always turns out, well… ‘perfect.’
-My son made a Snicker’s Bar Pie for our County Fair last year.
+My son made a Snicker’s Bar Pie for our County Fair.
 He won a blue ribbon with that decadent treat.
 And my absolute favorite Gelato recipe has chunks of Heath Bar swimming inside.

 If you’re looking for more recipes that use Butterfingers, try some of these:

 - Butterfinger Brownies